sahinyurek/docs/docs/administration/entities-management/observable-types/filter-observable-type.md

-# Filter Observable Type
+# Filter Observable Type List

-In this section, you can find information about applying filters to an observable type.
+In this section, you can find information about applying filters to the observable type list:

-To apply filter to an observable type:

 1. On the Entities Management page, in the Observable Types tab, switch on the **Filters** button.